Awards, Recognition and Charity Support

 Provide clear and accessible guidance to help parents support their children's learning and development.

 Provide clear guidance on the responsibilities of parents, school and pupils, and share this information with parents as a key part of the induction process.

 Produce parent-friendly policies to establish effective home–school links.

 Some of these awards have now expired due to cost or expiration but we continue to meet the high standards they aspire to.

 Each year we support a number of charities and children are encouraged to raise funds through events and activities, for example

 Poppy Appeal, on behalf of the British Legion

 Wigan and Leigh Hospice Christmas appeal and

 Red Nose Day.

-We also support a wide range of other charities depending on circumstance and fund raising options.
-Last year for example, during our enterprize week, each class chose their own charity to support giving any profit they made during the week to the charity.
-This was very successful and helped the children aim and work towards their chosen good cause.
+In addition during our enterprize week, each class choose their own charity to support giving any profit they make during the week to the charity.
+This is very successful and helps the children aim and work towards their chosen good cause.